Subject Access Requests

 Contact us

-If you haven't heard back from the council in the advised timescales, or you have a query about the response that has been provided, please contact data.protection@bromley.gov.uk providing as much information as possible to assist with your query.
+If you haven't heard back from the council within the advised timescales, or you have a query about the response that has been provided, please contact sars@bromley.gov.uk providing as much information as possible to enable us to assist with your query.